Exchangeable random variables: Applications

 The von Neumann extractor is a randomness extractor that depends on exchangeability: it gives a method to take an exchangeable sequence of 0s and 1s (Bernoulli trials), with some probability p of 0 and $q=1-p$ of 1, and produce a (shorter) exchangeable sequence of 0s and 1s with probability 1/2.

 Partition the sequence into non-overlapping pairs: if the two elements of the pair are equal (00 or 11), discard it; if the two elements of the pair are unequal (01 or 10), keep the first.
 This yields a sequence of Bernoulli trials with $p=1/2,$ as, by exchangeability, the odds of a given pair being 01 or 10 are equal.

 Exchangeable random variables arise in the study of U statistics, particularly in the Hoeffding decomposition.

+Exchangeability is a key assumption of the distribution-free inference method of conformal prediction.